siderolabs/sidero/website/content/v0.5/Getting Started/expose-services.md

 > If you built your cluster as specified in the [Prerequisite: Kubernetes] section in this tutorial, your services are already exposed and you can skip this section.

-There are three external Services which Sidero serves and which much be made reachable by the servers which it will be driving.
+There are three external Services which Sidero serves and which must be made reachable by the servers which it will be driving.

 For most servers, TFTP (port 69/udp) will be needed.